Hanover Street School Nursery

-- Please come into the nursery and sign your child in, indicating which adult will pick them up.
+- Please come into the relevant playground area, informing us which adult will pick them up.
 If someone arrives, who is different from the name written to collect the child, we will phone parents to gain verbal permission to take that child home, ensuring child safety.

 - Do let the nursery team know any important information about your child to ensure a smooth transition into nursery.

 - Please follow the 5 important steps pictured below.